Main

 • Together with Kobe Steel, we are promoting a full-scale study of low-carbon iron sources and low-carbon iron-making in the Duqm Special Economic Zone in the Sultanate of Oman.

 • We are collaborating with partners to reduce Scope 1/2 GHG emissions (exhaust gas from mining equipment, accompanying methane gas, etc.) from metallurgical coal business.
-Also considering a possibility of collaborating with related infrastructure and technology owners.

 • INDUSTRY, INNOVATION AND INFRASTRUCTURE